Independent Commission Against Corruption (Hong Kong): In popular culture

+In Hong Kong Cantonese, "to be invited to have coffee" is a metaphor for being brought to ICAC for questioning due to the practice of offering a cup of coffee to the investigation subject so that the person can concentrate during interrogation.

 There have been several movies about the ICAC; The First Shot in 1993 and I Corrupt All Cops in 2009 that tell the history of the ICAC from the inception to how it adopted its interrogation methods.
-A number of television series have also been made about the Commission with the ICAC Investigators family of miniseries being based on actual ICAC cases and made with the full co-operation of the ICAC as part of its community education work.
+A number of television series have also been made about the commission with the ICAC Investigators family of miniseries being based on actual ICAC cases and made with the full co-operation of the ICAC as part of its community education work.